New loans

 You sign your documents

-You meet with a lawyer — in person at our Edmonton office, or by secure video call from anywhere in Alberta.
+You meet with a lawyer — in person at our Edmonton office or by secure video call.
 The lawyer walks you through every document.
-Video explainers are available in your portal for everything you sign.
+Video explainers available in your portal.

 We close the file

 We discharge the old mortgage, register the new one with Alberta Land Titles, and disburse funds as directed.
-Your portal confirms every step in real time — discharge completed, new mortgage registered, file closed.
+Your portal confirms every step in real time.

 Title search and examination

-We search the land title to confirm ownership, verify existing encumbrances, and ensure the property is clear for your new mortgage registration.
+We search the land title to confirm ownership and verify existing encumbrances.

 Discharge of existing mortgage

-We coordinate with your current lender to obtain and register the mortgage discharge — clearing the way for your new loan.
+We coordinate with your current lender to obtain and register the discharge.

 New mortgage document preparation

-We register the new mortgage on title, ensuring your lender's security interest is properly recorded and your property records are up to date.
+We register the new mortgage on title, ensuring your lender's interest is properly recorded.

 Lender coordination and fund disbursement

-We handle all communication with your new lender — receiving instructions, fulfilling conditions, and ensuring funds are disbursed correctly.
+All communication with your new lender — receiving instructions, fulfilling conditions, ensuring funds are disbursed correctly.

 Real-time portal access